-Energy industries accounts for 54 % of the estimated national polychlorinated biphenyls (PCBs) emission in 2018.
+Energy industries accounts for 50 % of the estimated national polychlorinated biphenyls (PCBs) emission in 2019.
 This owes mainly to combustion of biomass and coal.
-The emission from energy industries has decreased by 68 % since 1990 due to the lower fuel consumption, especially of coal.
+The emission from energy industries has decreased by 78 % since 1990 due to the lower fuel consumption, especially of coal.
+The emission from industrial processes was dominated by the steel production, which explains the trend as the plant closed down during 2001 and briefly reopened in 2005.

 Figure 2.17 PCBs emissions.
-Distribution according to the main sectors (2018) and time series for 1990 to 2018.
+Distribution according to the main sectors (2019) and time series for 1990 to 2019.